A Short History

 Housing and Facilities

 The Station is a fully-equipped scientific research station that can house up to 40 people and accommodate a wide variety of research needs.
-In addition, our main laboratory – the William Chambers Coker Laboratory – is currently undergoing a major renovation.
-This renovation includes major upgrades to the Station’s walk-in environmental chambers, research labs, office space, and equipment.
-Before long we will all benefit from expanded and fully modernized research and teaching capacity in the new Coker Lab!
+In the William Chambers Coker Laboratory, major renovations have been recently completed, including significant upgrades to the Station’s walk-in environmental chambers, research labs, office space, and equipment.
+The Richard C. Bruce Biodiversity Laboratory contains a full molecular lab on the second floor that is suitable for DNA/RNA extraction, quantification, PCR, visualization, and cloning in both independent research and in a classroom setting.
+Both laboratory buildings also contain ample classroom and seminar space.

 Funding for Researchers